robinhood/faust/docs/userguide/agents.rst

-Sinks can be used to perform additional actions after the agent has processed an event in the stream, such as forwarding alerts to a monitoring system, logging to Slack, etc. A sink can be callable, async callable, a topic or another agent.
+Sinks can be used to perform additional actions after the agent has processed an event in the stream, such as forwarding alerts to a monitoring system, logging to Slack, etc. A sink can be callable, async callable, a topic/channel or another agent.

 Function Callback